 Toggle the Widgetbar

-46. Scyphers SB, JM Drymon, KL Furman†, E Conley, Y Niwa, A Jefferson, GW Stunz.
-(In Press) Understanding and enhancing angler satisfaction with fisheries management: insights from the “Great Red Snapper Count”.
-North American Journal of Fisheries Management.
+49. Scyphers SB, JM Drymon, KL Furman†, E Conley, Y Niwa, A Jefferson, GW Stunz.
+(2021) Understanding and enhancing angler satisfaction with fisheries management: insights from the “Great Red Snapper Count”.
+North American Journal of Fisheries Management. *Selected as Editor’s Feature Paper.

 45. Aminpour P, SA Gray, A Singer, SB Scyphers, AJ Jetter, R Jordan, R Murphy, JH Grabowski.
 (2021) The diversity bonus in pooling local knowledge about complex problems.
 Proceedings of the National Academies of Sciences.
 118 (5) : e2016887118.